IDO 8 – treatment of antibodies against factor VIII in Haemophilia A

 The same method that is currently under development for the treatment of haemophilia A can also be used for other indications with only minor adjustments of the production process.
 The company has therefore made a strategic decision to commence parallel development of a product candidate for kidney transplantation, IDO T. The basic principle is to “teach” the patient’s immune system to recognise and accept the transplanted organ rather than attack it.
 This could eventually reduce the need for current methods of often lifelong treatment with drugs that inhibit immune system functionality.
 There is a major unmet need for long-acting, cost-effective and safe treatment to avoid the risk of transplant rejection.

-Preclinical development for IDO T is ongoing with the aim of commencing a Phase I/IIa clinical trial in 2019.
+Preclinical development for IDO T is ongoing with the aim of commencing a Phase I/IIa clinical trial starting earliest in the end of 2020.